 The first thing to do is call us to let the care team know you’re on your way.
-Save the number of your hospital’s labor and delivery department to your phone now so you have it when you need it.
+Save the number of Kaiser Permanente's dedicated Labor Line to your phone now so you have it when you need it.

 After you call us, get going!
 Grab your hospital bag, head to the hospital, and get ready to meet your new baby.